ismaelpadilla/ciuy_py/docs/index.rst

 Testing
 -------

-This package includes some doctests, as well as unit tests that can be run with :any:`nose2<nose2:index>`.
+This package includes some doctests, as well as unit tests that can be run with :any:`pytest<pytest:index>`.

 After cloning the repository, you can run the doctests with: